mshboul/WriteEfficientTiling/README.md

 In each of these directories, the main code is located in file (test.cc).
 The code can be built using the Makefile found in each of the directories, as follows:
-1. make: builds a version that performs the computation only, which helps for debugging/implementation purposes.
+1. make: builds a version that performs the computation only (without stats collection), which helps for debugging/implementation purpose since it doesn't require any additional special libraries.
 2. make gem5: builds a version that will activate the gem5 simulator tools, for simulation-based evaluations.
 The path of the gem5 m5thread library in your system should be indicated in the Makefile through the variable (m5threads_location), in addition to providing the path to the g++ version that is compatible with your gem5 simulator, using the variable (gPP_location).
 3. make pcm: builds a version that will activate the [Intel PCM tools](https://software.intel.com/content/www/us/en/develop/articles/intel-performance-counter-monitor.html), for evaluations based on real-hardware.
 The path of Intel PCM tools in your system should be indicated in the Makefile through the variable (pcm_location).